SoundSpaces 2.0: A Simulation Platform for Visual-Acoustic Learning: Evaluation and Benchmarks

 \subsection{Validating Simulation Accuracy with Real IRs}

 \KG{How realistic are our audio simulations?} \KG{To quantify this,} we collect real acoustic measurements of the FRL apartment from the Replica dataset~\cite{straub2019replica} and \KG{compare them to SoundSpaces 2.0 outputs.} \KG{IR} measurements were captured at seven different source/receiver positions throughout the \KG{real-world} apartment using an omnidirectional B\&K Type 4295 speaker (100Hz to 8kHz frequency response) and Earthworks M30 microphone with the exponential sine sweep method.
-These measurements will be \CA{released} as well to assist future research.
+These measurements are publicly available to assist future research.

 Figure~\ref{fig:real_comparison_rt60_drr} compares the measurements to the corresponding simulations at the same source/receiver positions, for both the original SoundSpaces and the proposed SoundSpaces 2.0 \CA{(high-quality mode)}.~\footnote{\cc{The measurements were scaled to match the direct sound level of the simulations.
 The acoustic material properties of the mesh were optimized to match the measurements following~\cite{schissler2017acoustic}.}} \KG{We report the} direct-to-reverberant ratio (DRR) acoustic parameters derived from the impulse responses~\cite{iso3382} in Figure~\ref{fig:real_comparison_rt60_drr}.
 SoundSpaces 2.0 has a better match of direct-to-reverberant ratio, where the error compared to measurements is reduced from 11.0 dB to 0.98 dB on average, \CA{while preserving the same relative RT60 error of 12.4\% (see Supp.).} Figure~\ref{fig:energy_decay_comparison} reinforces that advantage, plotting the energy-time curves of the simulations versus the real measurements from 250Hz to 4000Hz.
 Overall, the proposed new features and improvements lead to higher realism for the acoustic simulation.